allanbradl/ServerMods/items/README.md

 ## Mod list and description

-### AssAssIn-O.F.A.P.-1.0.0 - Made By AssAssIn
-Online Fleamarket Average Pricing

-This mod increases the prices of all the items needed for the hideout.
-While they are not dynamic the way official prices are, they relect average sell prices as of 2020/02/25.
-These items also sell for more, to emulate you selling them on the flea to other players, although you still sell them to the regular traders.

 ### AssAssIn-Olympus-1.0.3 - Made by AssAssIn
 This mod adds in overpowered armor, magazines with 1000 ammo capacity, overpowered meds, an extra-large backpack, and increases all ammo stacks to 1000.